Thunder Rosa: Lucha Libre AAA Worldwide (2022)

 During Triplemanía XXX: Tijuana, Taya Valkyrie called out Thunder Rosa, asking to prove the latter is the best female wrestling from Mexico.
 Rosa reacted on Social Media accepting the challenge.
 On August 8, Lucha Libre AAA Worldwide held a media conference to confirm the match and the event's match card.

+Consejo Mundial de Lucha Libre (2025–present)

+Rosa made her Consejo Mundial de Lucha Libre (CMLL) debut on the co-promoted show Fantastica Mania Mexico on June 20, 2025, losing to La Jarochita.
+Rosa would continue to appear in CMLL for the rest of the year on their flagship show Super Viernes.

+On April 3, 2026 at Super Viernes, Rosa teamed with India Sioux and Marcela to defeat Olympia, Persephone, and Princesa Sugehit.
+After the match, it was announced that Rosa had signed with CMLL, while also keeping her contract with AEW.
+On July 19, Rosa won an eight-woman elimination match to become the number one contender for the Mexican National Women's Championship.
+On July 31, she defeated India Sioux to win the championship, becoming a double champion, holding the Mexican National Women's Championship and Riot Cabaret Women's Championship simultaneously.

 Professional wrestling style and persona

 Cervantes' "Thunder Rosa" ring name is a tribute to Thunder Road, a rehabilitation center for teenagers Cervantes worked at for over two years, which overlapped with the training and launch phases of her wrestling career.
 It was a collaboration between Cervantes, her husband and a Thunder Road coworker on a car ride home after attending a wrestling show.
 Cervantes wanted a name that appealed to both Latinos and non-Latino Americans, would honor her work with teens, and be easy for fans to chant during her matches.
 For her finishing moves, Cervantes uses a modified scoop slam piledriver dubbed the Fire Thunder Rosa, a guillotine drop with a hammerlock dubbed the La Rosa Driver, and a dragon sleeper dubbed the Snake Sleeper.

 The paint on her face symbolizes the rebirth of Cervantes' career, after a concussion in Japan put her out of work for a month.
 Cervantes' husband suggested that when she resumed performing, she also resume the face paint to stand out from other wrestlers.